Open enrollment (PEBB)

 What do I need to do?

-• If you have a DCAP or FSA, you need to enroll in these benefits for 2024.
+- If you have a DCAP or FSA, you need to enroll in these benefits for 2025.
+Learn more about FSAs and DCAP.

 Open enrollment is your chance to:

-• Enroll in a Medical FSA, Limited Purpose FSA, or DCAP through Navia Benefit Solutions, and choose your election amounts (available only to state agency and higher-education employees).
+- Enroll in an FSA, or DCAP through Navia Benefit Solutions, and choose your election amounts (available only to state agency and higher-education employees).
 You must enroll again in these benefits every year you want to participate.

-• Waive enrollment (employees only) in medical coverage if you have or are enrolling in other employer-based group medical coverage, a TRICARE plan, or Medicare.
-You cannot waive PEBB employee medical for PEBB retiree medical.
-You can only waive PEBB dental coverage if you enroll in SEBB medical, dental, and vision coverage, and in specific situations.
+- Waive enrollment (employees only) in medical coverage if you have or are enrolling in other employer-based group medical coverage, a TRICARE plan, or Original Medicare (Parts A and B only).

-• Enroll in employee medical coverage if you previously waived medical for other employer-based group medical, a TRICARE plan, or Medicare.
+- Enroll in employee medical coverage if you previously waived medical for other employer-based group medical, a TRICARE plan, or Original Medicare (Parts A and B only).

 Note: Pierce County, Washington State University, and University of Washington employees must use Workday.

-• For employees: Your payroll or benefits office must receive your forms during open enrollment, November 1 through 30.
+- Employees: Your payroll or benefits office must receive your forms by November 25.

-• PEBB Continuation Coverage subscribers: The PEBB Program must receive your forms during open enrollment, November 1 through 30.
+- PEBB Continuation Coverage subscribers: The PEBB Program must receive your forms by November 25.

 Employees